PureDarwin/PureDarwin/tools/rc/README.md

 ## Quick Start

-To get started quickly with the default configuration, navigate to the PureDarwin repository root and execute `source tools/rc/setup.sh`.
+To get started quickly with the default configuration, source the file `tools/rc/setup.sh`.
 Some default build variables should be output.
-You can now run `rc` or `rc root` from anywhere to return to the PureDarwin root directory.
+You can now run `rc` or `rc root` from anywhere to return to the PureDarwin root directory, which will be located automatically.

 Now, to build the host toolchain, run `rc --make-host-toolchain` (this will take many minutes, even on the best machine).